365businessdev/docs/_i18n/en-US/_docs/365-business-barcode/introduction.md

 </div>

 <div class="alert alert-notice">
     <i class="fa-solid fa-lightbulb"></i> <strong>Good to know:</strong> 365 business Barcode can be tested free of charge and without obligation for 30 days.<br>You need more time?
-Kein Problem, sprechen Sie uns einfach an!
+No problem, just contact us.
 </div>

 #### Functions at a glance